 Market-based emission reduction mechanisms such as cap-and-trade provide the opportunity to meet environmental goals at lower cost than might otherwise occur under a more prescriptive approach.
 Market-based approaches provide compliance flexibility and incentivize the lowest-cost abatement opportunities across the entire market.
 This has been borne out in practice across multiple jurisdictions, including the RGGI states.
-However, due to a perception that even a flexible market-based regulatory program could experience price volatility and result in the imposition of unwanted costs, RGGI originally adopted several explicit cost containment mechanisms.
+However, due to a perception that even a flexible market-based regulatory program could experience price volatility and result in the imposition of unwanted costs, RGGI originally adopted several explicit cost containment mechanisms that were later eliminated in favor of a simpler approach.